 Subject pedagogy is explored in curriculum groups, examining techniques for making each subject accessible and stimulating in a classroom environment.

-Language teachers can look forward to exciting times as Britain becomes more integrated in the life of continental Europe.
 The value and benefits of language learning are quickly becoming evident to young people, their parents and society as a whole.
 The associated challenges are exciting and the reward of seeing young people become multilingual and more aware of other cultures is great.

 Our popular Modern Foreign Languages programme aims to:

 - Empower you with the necessary knowledge, understanding and skills needed to become an effective and innovative teacher of Modern Foreign Languages

 - Extend your awareness of the range and scope of Modern Foreign Languages as a subject in schools today